September 5, 2021

 I’m concerned—not just about America today, but the America of tomorrow and the generation to come.
 Our generation has seen, for example, the collapse of Soviet Communism and our recovery from the 9-11 terrorist attacks, but do you feel more secure today than you did after these victories?
 Frankly, I don’t, because after we got rid of each of these demons, seven more deadly demons have come to America.
 We are in great danger.
 How much longer we will survive as a nation?
 For many years America has been economically #1 in the world, but that could change on a dime.
 What will America be like ten, fifteen, twenty years from now if Jesus hasn’t returned by then?
 I’d rather leave our children a legacy of great, godly principles than great wealth, squandered in a godless society.

-Psalm 78 expresses that same cry for the generation of tomorrow: “We’ve known the truths from yesterday—all that God has done for us.
-We’ll tell our children, so the generation to come might know them, even the children which should be born, who should arise and declare them to their generation” (Psalm 78:7).
+Psalm 78 expresses that same cry for the generation of tomorrow: We know our history—all God has done for us.
+We’ll tell our children so “the generation to come might know them, the children who would be born, that they may arise and declare them to their children” (Psalm 78:6-7).

 The American dream was placed into the hearts of our Founding Fathers by Almighty God.
 America did not just happen.
 America was the gift of Almighty God.
 But that dream could become a nightmare.
 What legacy are we going to leave?